adamchalmers/blog/content/kubernetes-problems.md

 tags = ["kubernetes", "ops"]
 +++

-I first learned Kubernetes in 2018, when my manager sat me down and said "Cloudflare is migrating to Kubernetes, and you're handling our team's migration."
+I first learned Kubernetes ("k8s" for short) in 2018, when my manager sat me down and said "Cloudflare is migrating to Kubernetes, and you're handling our team's migration."
 This was slightly terrifying to me, because I was a good programmer and a mediocre engineer.
 I knew how to write code, but I didn't know how to deploy it, or monitor it in production.
 My computer science degree had taught me all about algorithms, data structures, type systems and operating systems.
 It had not taught me about containers, or ElasticSearch, or Kubernetes.
 I don't think I even wrote a single YAML file in my entire degree.
 I was scared of ops.
 I was _terrified_ of Kubernetes.

-I read a lot of kubernetes introductions that year, and I developed a theory: by the time you're advanced enough to understand kubernetes, you're too advanced to properly explain it to a beginner.
-You might intend to write a simple, straightforward tutorial, but somehow the final product will come out totally incomprehensible to its target audience.
-The curse of experience is losing the ability to understand beginners.

 Eventually I made it through and migrated all the Cloudflare Tunnel infrastructure from Marathon to Kubernetes.
 I didn't enjoy it, and I was way over my deadline, but I did learn a lot.
 Now it's 2022, and I'm leading a small team of engineers, some of whom have never used Kubernetes before.
-So I need to defy the curse of inferential distance, and explain Kubernetes to a beginner.

-You might not need Kubernetes for your use-case, that's OK.
-But if you're reading this you've probably been forced into it by your company.
-Here's the introduction I wish I had when I first used k8s back in 2018.
+So I've found myself explaining Kubernetes to them.
+They seemed to find it helpful, so I thought I'd write it down and share it with the rest of you.

+This article is aimed at engineers who need to deploy their code using Kubernetes, but have no idea what Kubernetes is or how it works.
+I'm going to tell you a story about a junior engineer.
+We're going to follow this engineer as they build a high-quality service, and when they run into problems, we'll see how Kubernetes can help solve them.
+Hopefully this will get you comfortable building your own services in k8s!

 <!-- more -->

-In my opinion, the problem with Kubernetes articles is that they do everything backwards.
-They introduce k8s concepts without ever really addressing the problems you're trying to solve.
-They explain things from the perspective of a k8s maintainer, not of a normal software engineer trying to deploy their software to their work's k8s cluster, and running into problems.
-But this blog post is going to be a bit different.
-I'm going to tell you a story about a junior engineer.
-We're going to follow the problems they have, building a service in k8s, and how they solve them.
-This should introduce you to all the big basic ideas of Kubernetes and get you ready for building your own service in k8s.

 # Introduction: why use k8s?